 Beatrice is developing a broad practice across the range of Chambers’ specialisms and welcomes instructions as both sole and junior counsel.
 Beatrice has gained advisory and litigation experience in the County and High Court with a specific focus on product liability, group litigation, commercial, consumer and health & safety law.
 She is currently instructed as junior counsel for the Claimants in the Volkswagen NOx Litigation which has the largest Claimant cohort currently under GLO management in England & Wales.
 As sole counsel Beatrice has built significant experience of consumer credit work and is regularly instructed by well-known banks and financial providers in unfair relationship claims made on various grounds (from alleged undisclosed commission claims arising out of PPI Policies covering credit card, mortgage and loan agreements to allegations of fiduciary breach in loan broker commission contexts).

-Beatrice graduated from Trinity College, Oxford with a First in English Language & Literature.
+Beatrice graduated from Trinity College, Oxford with a First Class degree in English Language & Literature.
 She went on to complete her professional qualifications at the University of Law and BPP Law School, joining Chambers in 2019.
-Prior to being called to the Bar Beatrice spent time working in the litigation departments of Bird & Bird LLP and Mishcon de Reya LLP.
+Prior to being called to the Bar in 2016, Beatrice worked in the litigation departments of both Bird & Bird LLP and Mishcon de Reya LLP.

 Commercial and Company

-Prior to becoming a member of Chambers Beatrice had particular experience of commercial claims in the context of complex corporate trust structures and corporate insolvencies.
-Beatrice has recently appeared on her own account in applications in the Central London County Court for extensions of time to register legal charges and debentures and drafted statements of case in disputed invoice claims.
+Prior to joining Chambers, Beatrice had particular experience of commercial claims in the context of complex corporate trust structures and corporate insolvencies.
+She appeared on her own account in applications in the Central London County Court for extensions of time to register legal charges and debentures.

 Health & Safety